CLARITY -- Comparing heterogeneous data using dissimiLARITY: Results

 Two similarity matrices are structurally similar if one can be predicted from the other, using the partial representation we have defined as \emph{structure}.
-CLARITY is comparing similarity matrices $Y$ which requires a \emph{quadratic} rather than linear model, which in its most simple form is:
+CLARITY is comparing similarity matrices $Y$ which requires a \emph{quadratic} model (in $A$) rather than the more familiar linear model:

-where $A$ and $X$ are intended to be `simpler' (rank $k$) approximations to $Y$.
-If we seek to minimise a loss $L(A,X)$ which is the sum of the squares of the residuals:
+where $A$ and $X$ are intended to be `simpler' (concretely, $k$-dimensional) approximations to $Y$.

-where $R(i,j) = Y(i,j) - \hat{Y}(i,j)$, then (see Methods Section \ref{sec:methodsmath}) $A$ is the matrix of the (first $k$) eigenvectors and $X$ the diagonal matrix of (first $k$) singular values of $Y$.
+\textbf{Example, continued:} {\it When $A$ is a clustering, then rows of $A$ are subjects and columns are clusters.
+Row $i$ of $A$ is a vector with value $1$ if subject $i$ is in cluster $j$.
+We then predict the similarity $Y_{ij}$ with an estimate $\hat{Y}_{ij}$ between subject $i$ and $j$ by finding which cluster $c_i$ and $c_j$ each is in, and replacing it with the similarity between those clusters, $X(c_i,c_j)$.}